-- Has had an inadequate response or intolerance to ALL the following agents: - Cyltezo (adalimumab-adbm) OR adalimumab-adbm (Cyltezo unbranded) - Humira (adalimumab) (AbbVie) [NDCs starting with 00074] - o Adalimumab-adaz (Hyrimoz unbranded)
+- Has had an inadequate response or intolerance to ALL the following agents: - Cyltezo (adalimumab-adbm) OR adalimumab-adbm (Cyltezo unbranded) - Adalimumab-adaz (Hyrimoz unbranded) - Simlandi (adalimumab-ryvk) OR adalimumab-ryvk (Simlandi unbranded)

-Agent Medical Necessity, Polyarticular Juvenile Idiopathic Arthritis Yusimry (adalimumab- aqvh) SC Simlandi (adalimumab-ryvk) OR adalimumab-ryvk (Simlandi unbranded) AND Medication is being prescribed by or in consultation with a rheumatologist Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Incentive formulary (Formulary ID: 6064; Rx Plan G3).
-The criteria for members with these custom Open and Incentive formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Incentive and Open Formularies.
+Medication is being prescribed by or in consultation with a rheumatologist

+Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

 Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.

+Cimzia (certolizumab pegol) SC

+Cimzia (certolizumab pegol) may be considered medically necessary for the treatment of polyarticular juvenile idiopathic arthritis when:

+• Has aggressive disease (Related Information)

-Cimzia (certolizumab Cimzia (certolizumab pegol) may be considered medically pegol) SC necessary for the treatment of polyarticular juvenile idiopathic arthritis when: The individual is aged 2 years or older AND Has had an inadequate response or intolerance to leflunomide, methotrexate, or sulfasalazine AND Has had an inadequate response or intolerance to two of the following drugs: Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC o Enbrel (etanercept) Cyltezo (adalimumab-adbm) OR Humira (adalimumab) (AbbYie) INDCs starting with 000741 OB Simlandi (AbbVie) [NDCs starting with 00074] OR Simlandi (adalimumab-ryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumab-ryvk (Simlandi unbranded) Rinvoq (upadacitinib) OR Rinvoq LQ (upadacitinib) Xeljanz (tofacitinib) OR Xeljanz Oral Solution (tofacitinib) AND Medication is being prescribed by or in consultation with a rheumatologist
+Has had an inadequate response or intolerance to leflunomide, methotrexate, or sulfasalazine

+- Has had an inadequate response or intolerance to 2 of the following drugs: - o Actemra (tocilizumab) SC OR Tyenne (tocilizumab-aazg) SC - Enbrel (etanercept) - Cyltezo (adalimumab-adbm) OR Simlandi (adalimumabryvk) OR adalimumab-adaz (Hyrimoz unbranded) OR adalimumab-adbm (Cyltezo unbranded) OR adalimumabryvk (Simlandi unbranded) - Rinvoq (upadacitinib) OR Rinvoq LQ (upadacitinib) - o Xeljanz (tofacitinib) OR Xeljanz Oral Solution (tofacitinib)

+Medication is being prescribed by or in consultation with a rheumatologist

+Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

+Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.